-Organization and Nature of the Business: We design, develop and manufacture products which are mainly electronic in nature such as mass transit fare collection systems, air and ground combat training systems, and secure communications products.
+Organization and Nature of the Business: We design, develop and manufacture products which are mainly electronic in nature such as mass transit fare collection systems, air and ground combat training systems, and networked Command, Control, Communications, Computers, Intelligence, Surveillance, and Reconnaissance (C4ISR) products and systems.
 We provide services such as specialized military training exercises, including live, virtual and constructive training exercises and support, and we operate and maintain fare systems for mass transit customers.
 Our principal lines of business are transportation fare collection systems and services, defense services, and defense systems.
 Our principal customers for defense products and services are the U.S. and foreign governments.
 Our transportation fare collection systems and services are sold primarily to large local government agencies worldwide.
 In February 2015, we implemented a plan to restructure our defense services and defense systems businesses into a single business called Cubic Global Defense (CGD) to better align our defense business organizational structure with customer requirements, increase operational efficiencies and improve collaboration and innovation across the company.
 After this restructuring there is now a single, combined management structure for our legacy Cubic Defense Systems (CDS) and legacy Mission Support Services (MSS) segments.
 However, for segment financial reporting purposes, we continue to report the financial results of our defense systems and defense services segments separately.
 These two reporting segments have been renamed Cubic Global Defense Systems (CGD Systems) and Cubic Global Defense Services (CGD Services), respectively.
+CGD Systems includes Cubic Mission Solutions (CMS), a business division that includes our C4ISR subsidiaries and product offerings.
 There have been no significant changes in the operations that are included in each of these reporting segments as a result of the restructuring.

-Principles of Consolidation: The consolidated financial statements include the accounts of Cubic Corporation, its majority-owned subsidiaries, and variable interest entities (VIE's) for which Cubic is the primary beneficiary.
+Principles of Consolidation: The consolidated financial statements include the accounts of Cubic Corporation, subsidiaries we control, and variable interest entities (VIE's) for which Cubic is the primary beneficiary.
 All significant intercompany balances and transactions have been eliminated in consolidation.